 If they are usually involved in decisions made in their own family, women nevertheless remain largely excluded from decisionmaking processes at the community level.
-According to one woman: "Only men can be involved in the decision-making process in emale opium farmer in Pekhon Township, southern Shan State my village and they don't ask women to join.
+According to one woman: "Only men can be involved in the decision-making process in my village and they don't ask women to join.
 People only follow the decisions which are made by men."